Beakerboy/VBA-Unit-Tester/README.md

        - TODO: Match arrays.
 How to handle objects? introspection on public properties?
  * AssertNotEquals()
  * AssertObjectStringEquals() - Attempts to call a method named `.ToString()` and compares the results to the provided string.

-To Be Implemented
  * AssertSame() - Assert that the parameters match value and type.
-Objects are the same instances.
+ToDo: check that Objects are the same instances.
- *